-My story starts like a lot of others.
+My story starts like a lot of others:

-I will need to work at this for the rest of my life and will never be fully cured, but with the help of everything I learned, I now have the tools to a better way of life.
+I will need to work at this for the rest of my life, and will never be fully cured, but I now have the tools to lead a better life.
 Don’t be afraid to ask for help, the help is there!
 You just have to ask and be willing.
 God Bless!